English | Financial Stability | Payment Systems | Electronic Payment Systems-2

 - Sultanate of Oman - (Oman SWITCH).

 NAPS is an interface that host and settle all local retail electronic transactions flowing between local banks.
-It also provides a gateway to other switches within the Gulf and Middle East regions—Egypt, Iran, and Lebanon.
+It also provides a gateway to other switches within the Gulf and Middle East regions—Egypt and Lebanon.

 Objectives: